 Start-up current needed to counter a power outage

-- Electric motors with star-delta start: the “start-up current” equal to 3 times the nominal or operating current.
+- Electric motors with star-delta start: the ‘start-up current’ equals 3 times the rated or operating current.

-- Direct starting motors: demand 6 times the nominal current.
+- Direct starting motors: draw 6 times the nominal current.

-- Starter motors with variable frequency drives: one must pay special attention to its data sheet, because the ramp and speed increase is normally configurable.
+- Starter motors with variable frequency devices: pay special attention to its data sheet, because the ramp and speed increase is normally configurable.

 As we have seen, sizing a genset is an intricate process.

-Therefore, it is appropriate that it be performed by experts.
+It is much better to leave it in capable hands.
 Genesal Energy has more than 20 years of experience in the energy distribution sector.
-And we continue to innovate, in order to provide our customers with personalized solutions of utmost efficiency.
+And we continue to innovate in order to provide our customers with personalized solutions of utmost efficiency.

-Example: How to estimate the power of a generator set?
+Example: How to rate the power of a generator set?

-We will conclude with an example on how to assess the power of a generator for a 12-storey apartment building, which needs to support the following equipment:
+We will end up with an example on how to assess the power of a generator for a 12-storey apartment building, which needs to support the following equipment:

 - Vehicle entrance gate: 0.5 kW, direct start (DOL), 220 V.

-We will then proceed to devise the load table and determine the starting power for each device.
-In this case, we will consider the scenario including the highest possible demand for calculating the genset: one with an elevator and another with a pressurized stairwell, given that both cannot function simultaneously.
+We will now proceed to devise the load table and determine the starting power for each device.
+In this case, we will consider the scenario including the highest possible demand for calculating the genset: one with an elevator and another with a pressurized staircase, given that both cannot function simultaneously.